gabrieldeolaguibel/Applied-AI-Search-Algorithms/README.md

 ## Description
 This repository contains an assignment completed for the university course "AI: Reasoning & Problem Solving".
 The purpose of the assignment is to demonstrate proficiency in implementing and understanding various AI algorithms and strategies, particularly in the context of puzzles and labyrinths.

-## Setup
-Before running the notebook, ensure you update the **STUDENT_TOKEN** with the format `FIRSTNAME-SURNAME(S)`.
-This token helps identify your submissions and interactions with the server.

 ## Implementation Details

 ### Game Implementation